oaktreenum/pareto_tag_list/README.md

 The script prints a space separated list of the design tags at the Pareto front to then use to extract those designs from a .silent file

 ## Author
 Allon Goldberg
 Research Assistant
-Flatiron Institute, CCB, Biomolecular Design Group 7/2024
+Flatiron Institute, CCB, Biomolecular Design Group

-## Author
-[Your Name]
-[Your Email]
-[Your Website or GitHub]
+7/2024